 Intel is expected to report lower revenue and earnings for the second quarter when it posts results after the market closes today, but investors will be yearning to hear more details from new CEO Brian Krzanich about what the company plans to do to catch up in mobile.

 On the eve of Major League Baseball's All-Star game July 16 at Citi Field in New York City, Anand Chandrasekher, senior vice president and CMO of Qualcomm, talked with Editor Tammy Parker about his company's work with the MLB to address connectivity issues in U.S. ballparks.
 See this On the Hot Seat interview.

 In April, Qualcomm announced that network engineers from wholly owned subsidiary Qualcomm Technologies Inc. (QTI) are working directly with Major League Baseball's MLB Advanced Media (MLBAM) unit to address connectivity challenges in U.S. ballparks.
 FierceBroadbandWireless Editor Tammy Parker spoke with Anand Chandrasekher, senior vice president and CMO of Qualcomm, about the company's major league ballpark initiative.

 The past few months have seen a number of announcements from mobile operators and neutral-host providers that have deployed DAS and Wi-Fi networks in a variety of sports venues worldwide.
 Of course, the need for improved connectivity in such locations is no secret to any fan who has tried unsuccessfully to text or call someone or surf the Web from their mobile device while attending a live sporting event.

-How did the wireless industry perform in the third quarter of 2012?
+How did the wireless industry perform in the second quarter of 2013?
 Check here throughout the second-quarter earnings report season for full earnings reports from the wireless industry's...